hilalkr/FlexiFaleParser/README.md

 - **Scrollable View**: View the first 10 rows of the parsed data, with the ability to scroll through the rest.
 - **File Information**: Display detailed file information in a card-style modal.
 - **Error Handling**: User-friendly error messages and alerts for failed parsing attempts or empty data results.
+## Why were these technologies used?
+- I chose **Node.js** and **Express** for the backend due to their asynchronous, non-blocking nature, which is ideal for handling I/O operations such as file uploads and parsing.
+Multer was selected as the file upload middleware for its simplicity and efficiency.

+- React and Next.js on the frontend provide a reactive interface, enabling fast updates when new data is parsed or when users interact with the table.
+Tailwind CSS was used to ensure a clean, modern design without the overhead of custom styling.
+The use of streaming libraries like csv-parser ensures that even large CSV files are handled efficiently.
 ## Project Requirements

 To run this project, ensure that the following dependencies and tools are installed: